IBM/ibm-block-csi-driver/docs/content/using/changing_host_connectivity.md

 3. From the host, change the host connectivity type.
 4. Redeploy the CSI node pod on the relevant node.

-     The host definer handles all of the new host definitions.
+     When using dynamic host definition, the host definer handles all of the new host definitions.